-I have been making this recipe for Caprese Pasta Salad since the 90’s when I was first introduced to a similar Greek Salad.
-I loved the idea – I am just not a huge fan of kalamata olives or feta cheese.
-So, I wondered how I could switch it up with things I liked and came up with this salad idea.
+I have been making this recipe for Caprese Pasta Salad since the 90’s when I was first introduced to a similar Greek Pasta Salad.
+I loved the idea – but my kids didn’t care much for kalamata olives or feta cheese.
+So, I wondered how I could switch it up with things they liked and came up with this salad idea.

 Caprese Pasta Salad

 Truth be told, I never called it a Caprese Pasta Salad until I had to give it a name for this post!
 I usually just called it the “Italian style Greek Salad.”
 Ha!
 But Caprese seems to fit well.
 Caprese salad is believed to have been created as a symbol of the Italian flag with green, white, and red elements – basil, mozzarella, and tomatoes.

 16 ounces farfalle pasta (bow ties)

 8 ounces of fresh mozzarella mini balls (or cubed mozzarella)

 6 ounces of black olives, sliced